 Medicaid is a joint federal and state program that covers nursing home costs for people who meet both the financial and health eligibility requirements.
-Medicaid in New York covers long term care (custodial care) at home, in an assisted living facility (with restrictions), and in a nursing home in Suffolk county, Nassau county and surrounding New York areas.
+Medicaid in New York covers long-term care (custodial care) at home, in an assisted living facility (with restrictions), and in a nursing home in Suffolk County, Nassau County, and surrounding New York areas.

 New York Medicaid Asset Protection Trusts vs. Living Trusts

-How Snowbirds can Plan for Medicaid
+How New York/Florida Dual Residents (Snowbirds) can Plan for Medicaid

 Many New York families are snowbirds or plan on becoming snowbirds.
 They take great comfort knowing that Russo Law Group, P.C. is admitted to practice law in both New York and Florida.
 Imagine the peace of mind knowing you can use the same trusted law firm whether your time of need happens in New York or Florida!
 Further, Russo Law Group, P.C. has created relationships with experienced elder law attorneys around the country if you need an elder law attorney outside of New York.